 This guide is primarily for instructors to facilitate the appropriate copying, distributing, and sharing of materials in an educational setting and covers:

-This decision was based on introduction of the Copyright Modernization Act (Bill C-11), the majority of which came in to force on Nov.
-7, 2012, and recent Supreme Court of Canada decisions which support broader educational uses of copyrighted material.
+This decision was based on the introduction of the Copyright Modernization Act (Bill C-11), the majority of which came in to force on Nov.
+7, 2012, and Supreme Court of Canada decisions which support broader educational uses of copyrighted material.
 These factors, in addition to Capilano's extensive collection of licensed resources, provide faculty and students with the ability to access a wide range of materials for teaching and learning.

 In accordance with Fair Dealing Guidelines, brief excerpts of copyrighted material may be used without further permission.
 Examples of brief excerpts could be one chapter from a book, one periodical article, or one item from an anthology.

-Beyond the restrictions outlined in the Fair Dealing Policy, Faculty and Staff must contact the Copyright Officer so that it can be determined whether or not the dealing is fair.
+Beyond the restrictions outlined in the Fair Dealing Policy, faculty and staff must contact the Copyright Officer so that it can be determined whether or not the dealing is fair.
 If it is not, the Library will request a transactional licence from the publisher or copyright owner.

 As part of Capilano's compliance mechanism, the University's Copyright Officer may, from time to time, conduct surveys of anonymized data in Moodle and of course packs to ensure that all copying conforms to the guidelines.